 Medicare Physician Fee Schedule Cuts: An Annual Tradition

 The difficult thing with the Medicare Physician Fee Schedule (MPFS) is that it must be adjusted in a budget-neutral manner, meaning if payment for one service goes up, payment for something else must come down.
 Each summer, the Centers for Medicare & Medicaid Services (CMS) releases the proposed rule for the MPFS.
 This proposed rule is then open for comment and the final rule is released in early November.

 In 2020, we faced a 9% cut which thanks to advocacy and legislation, was reduced to 3%.
 In 2021, OT faced another 9ish% cut.
 But once again, thanks to advocacy and legislation, this was also reduced to a 0.75% cut for Part B and a 2% cut starting July 1, 2022 for all of Medicare (the Medicare Sequester).
 No, once again, in 2022, we are facing a total of 8.5% cut.

 Why OT is facing an 8.5% cut for Medicare Part B in 2023

-Although 4% seems really high (and it is) but it isn’t all coming just from MPFS adjustments.
+Although 4% seems really high (and it is), it isn’t all coming just from MPFS adjustments.
 You see, in 2021, OT (along with the other therapies and some other services) were facing a 3.75% reduction from the MPFS alone.
 Plus the 2% from the sequester and 4% from the pay-go.
-I talk about this in two podcast episodes linked below.
+I talk about these 2021 advocacy efforts in two podcast episodes linked below.